 There’s nothing more whimsical or reminiscent of childhood than a good ice cream cone.
-Fortunately, in New York City, ice cream is something of a religion.
-The best ice cream in NYC runs the gamut from experimental and edgy to foreign-inspired and all American.
-There’s something for every palette and age bracket in America’s Best Food City, the Big Apple.
-(You just have to know where to look.)
+Fortunately, in New York City, ice cream is king, whether you’re a kid or an adult.
+The best ice cream in NYC runs the gamut from experimental and edgy to foreign-inspired and All-American.
+There’s something for every palette and age bracket in America’s best food city.
+You just have to know where to look.

 Ice & Vice

 Ice & Vice is an experimental ice cream shop on the Lower East Side that specializes in fruity-pebble crusted ice cream “pie” and quirky flavors like Coffee & Champagne (vanilla ice cream base with almonds, espresso crunch, and champagne fluff).
 They also do chocolate-dipped ice cream sandwiches, and are known for stacking slices of pie and other baked goods onto their towering ice cream cones.
 It’s a whole thing.
 If Ice & Vice has any claim to fame, it’s in making the “stacked” ice cream cone famous.
 They love to layer their cones with baked goods, as above.

 As you can image, this kind of thing inevitably caught fire on Instagram, which is why Ice & Vice is still one of the most Instagrammed ice cream shops in the city.
 Try their delicious “Opium Den” ice cream (white sesame, toasted poppyseeds, and lemon bread croutons).
 We also love the 9AM– Vietnamese coffee and donut truffles.
 Yes, the names of all their ice cream flavors are ridiculous.

 If you haven’t already heard of Morgenstern’s Finest Ice Cream, you likely know it as “the place with the black ice cream” before the black ice cream was banned by the FDA because of a complicated regulatory issue.